mglst/fastapi_login/docs/usage.md

 !!! warning
-    By default the token is expected to be in the ``Authorization`` header value fo the request and of the following format:
+    By default the token is expected to be in the ``Authorization`` header value for the request and of the following format:
     ```
     Bearer <token>
     ```